Stuck wondering whether you're really ready to host your first online summit? Well, now you can stop wondering!

 Let's start by talking about what you need before planning your first summit.
 And this is not a super long list.
 A lot of people feel like they're always waiting to be ready to plan your first summit, but really if you're running a business that's already successful, you have what you need to plan your summit.

-And the last thing I want to bring up yet, there's only three, only three things you need.
-But the last thing I want to bring up are some personal traits that I think you need to host a summit.
+The last thing I want to bring up is some personal traits that I think you need to host a summit.
 So apart from the physical or digital pieces, you need to be successful.
 There are also some personality traits that you need to have if it's going to go well for you and everyone else involved.

 The second is the organization.
 If you are not an organized person, hosting a summit will probably make your head spin and you'll probably drive your speakers crazy by not being organized yourself.
 I have had a lot of speakers from my summits email me afterward literally just thanking me for how easy I made it for them because they say they've been a part of other summits that were just a disaster and you don't want to be that disaster.